Hype-DevRel/lit-protocol-hacker-guide.github.io/README.md

 - **Private credential issuance App**: Implement a decentralized identity management system using Lit Actions, where users can request verifiable credentials without revealing their sensitive data.
 - **Decentralized ID verification App**: Create a decentralized ID verification system with Lit Actions, enabling users to control their identity data and share it securely with third-party services.
 - **Self-sovereign identity**: Build a self-sovereign identity platform using Lit Actions, allowing users to manage their digital identities and share verified attributes with organizations and services.
-- **Zero-Knowledge Proof Authentication**: Implement a zero-knowledge proof authentication system using Lit Actions, where users can prove possession of certain credentials without revealing the credentials themselves.
+- **Zero-Knowledge proof authentication**: Implement a zero-knowledge proof authentication system using Lit Actions, where users can prove possession of certain credentials without revealing the credentials themselves.
-- **Decentralized Reputation System**: Create a decentralized reputation system with Lit Actions, allowing users to build reputations based on their interactions within a network while maintaining privacy.
+- **Decentralized reputation system**: Create a decentralized reputation system with Lit Actions, allowing users to build reputations based on their interactions within a network while maintaining privacy.
-- **Selective Disclosure Tools**: Develop tools within Lit Actions for selective disclosure of identity attributes, enabling users to share only necessary information for specific transactions or interactions.
+- **Selective disclosure tools**: Develop tools within Lit Actions for selective disclosure of identity attributes, enabling users to share only necessary information for specific transactions or interactions.

 ## **Gaming**

 - **Autonomous NPCs application**: Create immersive gaming experiences with Lit Actions, where non-player characters (NPCs) can interact with players using decentralized oracles and cross-chain messaging.
 - **Decentralized gaming tournaments application**: Develop a decentralized gaming tournament platform using Lit Actions, where gamers can participate in private and secure tournaments.
 - **Interactive NFTs**: Build an interactive and secure NFT platform using Lit Actions, where NFT attributes can be uniquely updated based on game achievements and external data.
-- **Player-Owned Virtual Worlds**: Create player-owned virtual worlds using Lit Actions, where users can create, own, and monetize their virtual spaces securely and privately.
+- **Player-owned virtual worlds**: Create player-owned virtual worlds using Lit Actions, where users can create, own, and monetize their virtual spaces securely and privately.
-- **Blockchain-Based Asset Trading**: Develop a blockchain-based asset trading platform using Lit Actions, allowing players to securely trade virtual assets across different games.
+- **Blockchain-based asset trading**: Develop a blockchain-based asset trading platform using Lit Actions, allowing players to securely trade virtual assets across different games.

 ## **AI (Artificial Intelligence)**

 - **Private AI inference**: Develop AI models that run within Lit, ensuring private and secure computations for sensitive data.
 - **Decentralized AI marketplace**: Create a decentralized AI marketplace using Lit Actions, where AI models can be bought and sold securely and privately.
 - **AI-driven oracles**: Build AI-driven oracles using Lit Actions, where AI models can be used to generate predictions and insights in a secure and private manner.
-- **Federated Learning Framework**: Develop a federated learning framework within Lit Actions, allowing multiple parties to collaborate on AI model training without sharing raw data.
+- **Federated learning framework**: Develop a federated learning framework within Lit Actions, allowing multiple parties to collaborate on AI model training without sharing raw data.
-- **Privacy-Preserving Data Analysis**: Implement privacy-preserving data analysis tools using Lit Actions, enabling organizations to gain insights from sensitive data without compromising privacy.
+- **Privacy-preserving data analysis**: Implement privacy-preserving data analysis tools using Lit Actions, enabling organizations to gain insights from sensitive data without compromising privacy.
-- **Personalized AI Assistants**: Build personalized AI assistants using Lit Actions, which can provide tailored recommendations and assistance while preserving user privacy.
+- **Personalized AI assistants**: Build personalized AI assistants using Lit Actions, which can provide tailored recommendations and assistance while preserving user privacy.

 ## **DeFi (Decentralised Finance)**

 - **Decentralized lending**: Develop a decentralized lending platform using Lit Actions, where borrowers and lenders can interact securely and privately.
 - **Private token trading**: Create a private token trading platform using Lit Actions, where users can trade tokens securely and privately.
 - **Decentralized insurance**: Build a decentralized insurance platform using Lit Actions, where users can purchase insurance policies securely and privately.
-- **Decentralized Asset Management**: Develop a decentralized asset management platform using Lit Actions, allowing users to securely manage their digital assets and investments.
+- **Decentralized asset management**: Develop a decentralized asset management platform using Lit Actions, allowing users to securely manage their digital assets and investments.
-- **Privacy-Preserving Yield Farming**: Create privacy-preserving yield farming strategies within Lit Actions, enabling users to participate in DeFi protocols without exposing sensitive information.
+- **Privacy-preserving yield farming**: Create privacy-preserving yield farming strategies within Lit Actions, enabling users to participate in DeFi protocols without exposing sensitive information.
-- **Decentralized Identity-Based Loans**: Implement decentralized identity-based lending using Lit Actions, where users can secure loans based on their verified identities while maintaining privacy.
+- **Decentralized identity-based loans**: Implement decentralized identity-based lending using Lit Actions, where users can secure loans based on their verified identities while maintaining privacy.

 ## **Infrastructure**

 - **Decentralized oracles**: Design and implement decentralized oracles using Lit Actions, enabling secure and private computations for on-chain data.
 - **Cross-chain messaging application**: Develop a cross-chain messaging platform using Lit Actions, enabling secure and private communication between different blockchain networks.
 - **Private API gateways**: Build a private API gateway using Lit Actions, enabling secure and private API interactions between services.
-- **Secure Data Sharing Protocols**: Design secure data sharing protocols using Lit Actions, enabling encrypted and authenticated data exchange between parties.
+- **Secure data sharing protocols**: Design secure data sharing protocols using Lit Actions, enabling encrypted and authenticated data exchange between parties.
-- **Decentralized Governance Systems**: Develop decentralized governance systems with Lit Actions, allowing communities to make collective decisions while preserving privacy and security.
+- **Decentralized governance systems**: Develop decentralized governance systems with Lit Actions, allowing communities to make collective decisions while preserving privacy and security.